nerc-project/nerc-docs/docs/openstack/decommission/decommission-openstack-resources.md

 **pay-as-you-go** model.
 The exception is for **Storage quotas**, where the cost is determined by [your requested and approved allocation values](../../get-started/allocation/allocation-details.md#pi-and-manager-allocation-view-of-openstack-resource-allocation) to reserve storage from the total NESE storage pool.
-For **NERC (OpenStack)** Resource Allocations, storage quotas are specified by the "OpenStack Volume GiB Quota" and "OpenStack Swift Quota in Gigabytes" allocation attributes.
+For **NERC (OpenStack)** Resource Allocations, storage quotas are specified by the "OpenStack Volume Quota (GiB)" and "OpenStack Swift Quota (GiB)" allocation attributes.

 Even if you have deleted all volumes, snapshots, and object storage buckets and objects in your OpenStack project.
 It is very essential to adjust the approved